apache/incubator-nemo/README.md

 On job completion, the Nemo driver creates `metric.json` at the directory specified by `-dag_dir` option.
 At your frontend, add the JSON file to do post-job analysis.

-Other JSON files are for legacy Web UI, hosted here [online visualizer](https:/nemo.snuspl.snu.ac.kr:50443/nemo-dag/).
+Other JSON files are for legacy Web UI, hosted [here](https:/nemo.snuspl.snu.ac.kr:50443/nemo-dag/).
 It uses [Graphviz](https://www.graphviz.org/) to visualize IR DAGs and execution plans.

 ## Speeding up builds
 * To exclude Spark related packages: mvn clean install -T 2C -DskipTests -pl \\!compiler/frontend/spark,\\!examples/spark